-Asia Pacific - 42

-UK - 12

-Europe - 46
+- Asia Pacific 42 - UK 12 Europe - 46

-2.2.6 Outlook
+6 Outlook

 - Ramsay has invested approximately \$2.7 billion over the past two financial years to expand and upgrade its facilities and broaden its service base.
-This investment is underpinned by: demographic trends driving strong demand for healthcare services in western countries; advances in clinical practice improving patient outcomes and extending life expectancy; the elective surgery backlog created by the pandemic combined with an increase in demand for some non-surgical services; and increased Government focus on the importance of investment in maintaining strong, efficient healthcare systems. - Underlying earnings growth in FY23 will benefit from the additional capacity created over the last few years combined with full year contributions from Elysium and recent acquisitions in Europe.
-The focus will remain on driving the synergies, realising the growth opportunities and improving returns. - In the near term, the industry continues to be under pressure from a high level of COVID cases in the community combined with the highly restrictive guidelines around the patient pathway together with the resultant impact on the availability of the workforce, impeding a recovery in volumes and productivity. - The French Government has indicated that it will extend the revenue guarantee from 1st July 2022 to 31st December 20224, providing stability to earnings in the French acute hospital business while the operating environment remains unpredictable. - Our partnership and relationships with Governments in each of our markets have developed over the last few years.
+This investment is underpinned by: demographic trends driving strong demand for healthcare services in western countries; advances in clinical practice improving patient outcomes and extending life expectancy; the elective surgery backlog created by the pandemic combined with an increase in demand for some non-surgical services ; and increased Government focus on the importance of investment in maintaining strong, efficient healthcare systems. - Underlying earnings growth in FY23 will benefit from the additional capacity created over the last few years combined with full year contributions from Elysium and recent acquisitions in Europe.
+The focus will remain on driving the synergies, realising the growth opportunities and improving returns. - In the near term, the industry continues to be under pressure from a high level of COVID cases in the community combined with the highly restrictive guidelines around the patient pathway together with the resultant impact on the availability of the workforce, impeding a recovery in volumes and productivity. - The French Government has indicated that it will extend the revenue guarantee from 1st July 2022 to 31st December 20221, providing stability to earnings in the French acute hospital business while the operating environment remains unpredictable. - Our partnership and relationships with Governments in each of our markets have developed over the last few years.
 We believe there will be meaningful opportunities for the private sector to partner with Governments in the future.
 Given our global health care capabilities and proven reliability as a private sector operator Ramsay is uniquely qualified to be a core healthcare partner. - Given inflationary and COVID related pressures on costs Ramsay will focus on negotiating improved terms with payors to reflect this, (both health funds and governments) leveraging the Groups global scale in procurements and driving efficiency and productivity improvements where the operating environment allows. - Ramsay believes the outlook for the Group remains strong.
 Our world class hospital network combined with our outstanding people and clinicians give us confidence that the business is well placed to take advantage of the positive long term dynamics driving the healthcare industry.
-We expect a gradual recovery through FY23 and more normalised conditions from FY24 onwards. - As announced on 22nd March 2022, Ramsay and Sime Darby Berhad are currently exploring a potential sale of their joint venture, Ramsay Sime Darby Health Care Sdn Bhd.
-Ramsay and its partner continue to pursue this transaction.5 - On 20th April 2022, Ramsay announced6 it had received a conditional, non-binding, indicative proposal from a consortium of financial investors led by KKR to acquire 100% of the shares in Ramsay by way of a scheme of arrangement at an indicative price of A\$88.00 cash per share.
-The indicative price would be reduced by the value of any dividends or distributions declared or paid by Ramsay after 31stJanuary 2022.
-An update on the progress of discussions was provided in an ASX announcement dated 25th August 2022.7
+We expect a gradual recovery through FY23 and more normalised conditions from FY24 onwards. - As announced to the ASX on 9th September 2022, discussions between Ramsay, Sime Darby Berhad and IHH Healthcare Berhad in relation to a potential sale of the Ramsay Sime Darby Health Care Sdn Bhd joint venture have concluded.
+The discussions did not result in a binding agreement for the sale of Ramsay Sime Darby.

+On 20th April 2022, Ramsay announced it had received a conditional, non-binding, indicative proposal from a consortium of financial investors led by KKR to acquire 100% of the shares in Ramsay by way of a scheme of arrangement at an indicative price of A\$88.00 cash per share (reduced by the value of any dividends paid).
+On 26th September 2022, Ramsay announced to the ASX that the Ramsay Board and the consortium had mutually agreed to terminate discussions.